 Associate Professor of Media, Culture, and Communication

 Helga works on issues to do with technology, media, culture, territory and politics in the Middle East, and especially Palestine-Israel.
-She has researched and written on Arab media; Palestinian cinema, television, videogames and popular culture; on telecommunications and internet infrastructure and development in the Palestinian Territories; as well as on cultural/territorial politics in Palestine-Israel including analyzing checkpoints as cultural and economic spaces, identification cards as material artifacts and territorially-bordering mechanisms.
-By and large, Helga's scholarship deals with how media/cultural technologies are shaped, used, negotiated, circulated and impeded in the contemporary geopolitical context of the Middle East.
+She has researched and written on Arab media; Palestinian cinema, television, video games and popular culture; on telecommunications and internet infrastructure and development in the Palestinian Territories; as well as on cultural/territorial politics in Palestine-Israel including analyzing checkpoints as cultural and economic spaces, identification cards as material artifacts and territorially-bordering mechanisms.

-Helga has published more than twenty peer-reviewed articles and an equal number of invited chapters, has a monograph titled Digital Occupation forthcoming, is currently co-editing a volume on Arab Media and Culture, serves on a number of journal editorial boards and Middle Eastern non-profit foundations.
+Helga has published a wide range of peer-reviewed articles and invited chapters.
+She has a monograph titled Digital Occupation forthcoming, is currently co-editing a volume on Arab Media and Culture and a second titled Gaza As Metaphor, as well as serves on a number of journal editorial boards and Middle Eastern non-profit foundations.

 Helga teaches courses at undergraduate and graduate levels on topics including borders and spatiality, Arab media, critical theory and media studies, Israel/Palestine, war and media, globalization and international development, and what has been referred to as "the coffee class" (cultural geography of commodities).